Tuesday, July 15, 2025

 Map shows westbound truck detours available during the closure of State Route 18 at Interstate 90 in blue with arrows.
 One detour continues westbound on Interstate 90 and uses exit 22 (Preston-Fall City) to loop back to westbound State Route 18.
 The second continues on westbound I-90 to southbound I-405.
 An orange line shows the route that uses Issaquah city streets and Issaquah-Hobart Road is not an acceptable detour for freight.

-Full detours will utilize:
+Full detours will use:

 • Exit 20 (High Point Way) or exit 22 (Preston-Fall City)